Oscats/Oscats.github.io/index.md

 A big portion of the off-season, we spent trying to make use of our space.
 We build and practice in the Cafeteria and classrooms.
 Everything must be stowed each night.
 We have traditionally been a Python team, but we saw the extended off-season due to COVID as an excellent opportunity to learn Java.
 We are currently planning on using Java this upcoming season.

+Our goal is to create a competitve robot this season.
+We will get more specific when we see what the game has to bring.

 We will post our updates weekly on this blog as well as on our Chief Delphi Thread.